 Thankfully, none of us are zombies.
 We don’t aimlessly follow a safe withdrawal rate rule until we die.
 Instead, we adjust based on economic conditions.

-If we feel more risk-averse, we will lower our withdrawal rate below the 0.5 percent rule, save more money, or figure out ways to make more money.
-If we feel like sticking our heads in the sand and ignoring logic, we can stick to a 4 percent or higher withdrawal rate.
+If we feel more risk-averse, we will lower our withdrawal rate.
+We will also save more money or figure out ways to make more money.
+If we feel like sticking our heads in the sand and ignoring logic, we can stick to a 4 percent withdrawal rate.
 We can also choose to work for life.

 There is not a better chart that shows we can change if we want to change than the chart below.
 All it took was a global pandemic for the typical American to finally save over 30%!
 We are adaptable.

-The 0.5 Percent Rule Provides A Net Worth Stretch Target
+The New Safe Withdrawal Rate Rule Provides A Net Worth Stretch Target

-Following the 0.5 percent rule to obtain financial independence is difficult.
+Following the new safe withdrawal rate rule to obtain financial independence is difficult.
 For example, I’ve challenged myself to generate $300,000 a year in passive income.
-The goal of $300,000 has been carefully calculated to pay for between $150,000 – $200,000 a year in after-tax expenses.
+The goal of $300,000 has been carefully calculated to pay for ~$240,000 a year in after-tax expenses.

 As two unemployed parents, amassing a $30 – $40 million net worth appears next to mission impossible.
 We’ve only got Financial Samurai to help us generate active income at the moment.
-However, at least the 0.5 percent rule has provided a new net worth target to shoot for.
+However, at least I have a stretch net worth target to shoot for.

-I suggest calculating your financial independence number using the 0.5 percent rule as well.
-Divide your annual expenses by 0.5% percent to come up with your net worth stretch goal.
-Or multiply your desired annual expenses in retirement by 200 to get to the same amount.
+I suggest calculating your financial independence number using the FS Safe Withdrawal Rate as well.
+Divide your annual expenses by 80% X 10-year bond yield to come up with your net worth stretch goal.

-The #1 Way Around The 0.5% Rule: Supplementary Retirement Income
+The #1 Way Around The New Safe Withdrawal Rate Rule: Supplementary Retirement Income

-If you find the 0.5% Rule to be an impossible or ludicrous net worth goal, then all you’ve got to do is earn supplemental retirement income.
+If you find the FS Safe Withdrawal Rate to be unreasonable, then all you’ve got to do is earn supplemental retirement income.
 Your supplemental retirement income fills in your income shortfall.

 For example, let’s say you want to live off $100,000 a year in retirement income.
-This would equate to having a $20 million net worth using the 0.5 percent rule.
+This would equate to having a $20 million net worth if the FSSWR was 0.5%.
 Unfortunately, you’ve been blindly following the 4 percent safe withdrawal rule.
 Therefore, you thought accumulating $2.5 million was enough.

 You now realize the 4 percent rule was developed in the 1990s when the 10-year bond yield averaged 5%+.
 After cursing out the Federal Reserve and the Central Government, you calm down and figure out the gap.